 Cyber Monday — the online-only version of Black Friday that takes place today, the Monday after Thanksgiving — will be the largest online sales day of the year.
-Adobe is estimating that this year’s Cyber Monday will generate $6.6 billion in sales — a more than 16.5% increase over 2016.
+Adobe is estimating that this year’s Cyber Monday will generate $7.7 billion in sales.
+That's more than 17.6% increase over 2017.

-Planning to seek out Cyber Monday deals today?
-Before you do, read these 10 steps PriorityOne Group suggests you follow to protect your computer, mobile device and personal information.
-Note: While this column focuses on Cyber Monday, the guidance is worth following throughout the year since cybercriminals never take days off, you can't afford to either.
+Planning to take advantage of some Cyber Monday deals today?
+Before you do, read these 10 steps PriorityOne Group recommends you follow to protect your computer, mobile device and personal information.
+And while this column focuses on Cyber Monday, the guidance in it is worth following throughout the year.
+Since cybercriminals never take days off, you can't afford to either.

 1. Shop at stores you know.
 Cyber Monday brings with it the potential for substantial savings.
-You may search the web for businesses offering the best deals, but this is what cybercriminals are counting on.
+You may search online for businesses offering the best deals, but this is what cybercriminals are counting on.

 If a deal takes you to a website of a company you’ve never heard of, proceed with caution.
 Never enter credit card information if you’re wary of a website.
 Check the name of a company through the Better Business Bureau (BBB) to help confirm whether the company is legitimate.
 When the price seems too good to be true, there’s a good chance it is.

-Also, always double check a website’s address before entering payment information.
+Also, always double-check a website’s address before entering payment information.
 Cybercriminals create phony websites that appear similar to the websites of major retailers.
-Consider using a filtering service like OpenDNS to protect your computer from websites known to be harmful.
+Consider using a filtering service like OpenDNS to protect your computer from websites known to be dangerous.

 2. Shop securely.
-Before entering any personal information into a webpage, ensure you see “https” in the web address.
+Before entering any personal information into a webpage, check for “https” in the web address.
 This indicates a secure connection.
-Taking the time to verify that “s” at the end may be the difference between whether a cybercriminal is able to steal your information.
+Taking the time to verify that “s” at the end may be the difference between whether a cybercriminal is able to steal your information or not.

 You should also ensure SSL (“secure socket layer”) is enabled by the websites at which you shop.
 This will help protect your personal information.
 SSL represents a web certificate from a reputable supplier that provides data security.
 If a site lacks this feature, cybercriminals can more easily seize credit card information.